 Ditchling Beacon

-One of the rare day trips we took during our life in Brighton was squeezing in a visit to Ditchling Beacon – the highest point in East Sussex.
-Back then, we walked to the bus stop by our house and took the very long, slow and winding bus journey to the top of the Beacon.
-We felt so refreshed in that countryside air!
-Luckily for us, a recent visit didn’t take quite so much effort, as we completed a house sit right at the foot of the Beacon, and we spent many days walking the paths here.
-With Fred the Golden Retriever and Betty the Collie-cross by our sides, the steep path from our back door to the top of the Beacon took around twenty minutes.
+Walking the South Downs is one of our favourite ways to spend time in Sussex, especially at Ditchling Beacon – the highest point in Sussex at 814 feet (248 metres) above sea level.
+With Fred the Golden Retriever and Betty the Collie-cross by our sides at one of our regular house sits, we love nothing more than taking the dogs up onto the Downs and admiring the picturesque views all around.
 If you’re travelling by car, there is a National Trust car park just a few minutes walk from the Beacon itself, with stunning walks along the South Downs in either direction.
-On a sunny day with Fred and Betty, we walked along to the Jack and Jill windmills – the latter of which is a 19th century traditional corn windmill which has been fully restored, and is often open to visitors.
+On a sunny day with Fred and Betty, we also like to head West to the Jack and Jill windmills – the latter of which is a 19th century traditional corn windmill which has been fully restored, and is often open to visitors.
+Find our route map on this walk page.

-On another day during the sit, we headed East to admire an unusual V-shaped plantation of trees, which were planted to celebrate Queen Victoria’s Golden Jubilee in 1887.
-During our second stay with the pooches later in the year, we enjoyed watching them both run around in the December snowfall!
-Dogs are welcome off-lead here, though you have to be aware of which fields contain sheep and ground-nesting birds.
-Whichever path you choose, whatever the season, you’ll be rewarded for your efforts in making it to the top with a gorgeous walk for you and your four-legged friend.
-Click here for the Jack and Jill windmills route on OS Maps.
-Click here for the Queen Victoria plantation route on OS Maps.
+In the other direction, you’ll find an unusual V-shaped plantation of trees, which were planted to celebrate Queen Victoria’s Golden Jubilee in 1887.
+Dogs are welcome off-lead here, though be aware of fields containing sheep, cows and ground-nesting birds.
+You can find our route map on this walk page.
+Whichever path you choose, whatever the season, you’ll be rewarded for your efforts in making it to the top of the county with a gorgeous walk for you and your four-legged friends.

 Devil’s Dyke

 Another one for avid hikers, Devil’s Dyke is a picturesque point on the South Downs Way and at almost a mile long, it is the longest, deepest and widest ‘dry valley’ in the UK.
-Easily accessible from the National Trust car park just five minutes up the road, we chose to visit here with Sprocker Bear while house sitting nearby during two weeks in August.
-We enjoyed a 4.8km (3 miles) hike with Bear, following the National Trust ‘Histories and Mysteries’ walk to view such points of interest as the donkey wheel, and the Devil’s Graves.
-The sloping hillside made for perfect thoroughfare for energetic Bear to let off some steam, while we admired the breathtaking countryside through the Dyke and beyond.
-There is another 11.2km (7 miles) route to Devil’s Dyke all the way from Ditchling Beacon – a trail we chose to hike back in our Brighton living days, which is well sign-posted for those who prefer longer walkies.
-Click here for the Histories and Mysteries route on OS Maps.
-Click here for the Ditchling Beacon to Devil’s Dyke route on OS Maps.
+Easily accessible from the National Trust car park just five minutes up the road, we chose to visit here with Sprocker Bear while house sitting nearby.
+We enjoyed a 4.8km (3 miles) hike with Bear, following the National Trust ‘Histories and Mysteries’ walk to view points of interest such as the donkey wheel, and the Devil’s Graves.

 Enjoying this post?
 Help support our blog by leaving a tip from as little as £1!